komrade-systems/synology-runzero-docker/readme.md

+## RunZero Network Explorer on Synology NAS

-Instructions on how to deploy RunZero Network Explorer in a non-persistent container, on a Synology NAS using Docker.
+This will show you how to deploy RunZero Network Explorer in a non-persistent container, on a Synology NAS using Docker.
 Comments and Wireless scanning have been stripped from the Dockerfile because they break it for some reason in DSM.

-Tested on Synology DS220+
+You can learn more about RunZero here https://www.runzero.com

 PREREQUISITES
 - Synology NAS using DSM 7
 - Docker
 - Knowledge on how to set firewall settings on your Synology.

+TESTED ON
+- DS220+

 For non-persistent containers an Explorer identifier needs to be persisted through an environment variable.
-You can set the RUMBLE_AGENT_HOST_ID to a unique string to identify the explorer in your org.
+You can set the **RUMBLE_AGENT_HOST_ID** to a unique string to identify the explorer in your org.

 To generate a suitable identifier, the openssl tool may be used: